jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 ### TECHNICAL SPECIFICS

-*Don't trust, verify.* Minimize dependance on GitHub in your review process.
+*Don't trust, verify.* Minimise dependance on GitHub in your review process.
 Use the GitHub website only for the GitHub metadata, e.g. reading comments and adding your own comments -- not for reviewing the commits and code, which you should do in your local environment.